minio/docs/source/includes/linux/common-installation.rst

 operating systems using RPM, DEB, or binary.
 The RPM and DEB packages automatically install MinIO to the necessary system paths and create a ``systemd`` service file for running MinIO automatically.
 MinIO strongly recommends using RPM or DEB installation routes.
+To update deployments managed using ``systemd``, see :ref:`minio-upgrade-systemctl`.

 .. dropdown:: amd64 (Intel or AMD 64-bit processors)
    :open: